The U.S. Army Reserve Cyber Protection Brigade Empowers Global Cyber Defense: Leading Tactical Sessions at Cyber Summit 2023 for Stronger Security and Partnerships

-The U.S. Army Reserve Cyber Protection Brigade attending a presentation at Cyber Summit 2023 in Wiesbaden, Germany July 26th, 2023.
+The U.S. Army Reserve Cyber Protection Brigade played a prominent role in leading tactical sessions and exercises at Cyber Summit 2023 in Wiesbaden, Germany from July 24–27 July 2023.

+Cyber Summit is an annual gathering of military and civilian cybersecurity professionals, including both U.S. and nation partners in the European theater.
+The theme of this Cyber Summit was “Adapting to the Evolving Cyber Landscape.”
+Furthermore, several key leaders emphasized the message of “We are stronger together.”
+This year the conference was hosted at the historic Dorint Hotel in Wiesbaden Germany, with over 300 cyber professionals from around the globe.
+A total of 18 partner nations engaged in the event, representing diverse sectors encompassing military, government civilians, and industry collaborators.

+ARCPB played a central role in the conference's proceedings.
+Soldiers from the brigade led almost half of the breakout sessions, addressing specific tactical topics relevant to the cyber field.
+These sessions covered a range of subjects including International Security Cooperation, AI hunting, intel-based threat hunting, insights into the daily activities of a Security Operations Center analyst, the impacts of Zero Trust, the application of the MITRE Attack Framework and Navigator Lab, Intel-based threat hunting, and effective Incident Response strategies.

 |Date Taken: